 - Pour some caramel sauce around the edges of the cake only.

-- Read my tips in the post above.
+- Read additional tips and variations above.

 - Leftovers can be stored in a sealed container in the fridge for up to 3 days.